dbisu/pico-ducky/README.md

 12. *For Pico W Only* Create the file `secrets.py` in the root of the Pico W. This contains the AP name and password to be created by the Pico W.
 `secrets = { 'ssid' : "BadAPName", 'password' : "badpassword" }`

 13. Find a script [here](https://github.com/hak5/usbrubberducky-payloads) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Pico.
-Currently, pico-ducky only supports DuckScript 1.0, not 3.0.
+Currently, pico-ducky only supports DuckyScript 1.0, not 3.0.

 14. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.